GetDKAN/dkan-tools/README.md

 The `dktl` script assumes that it is being run from inside a DKAN project.
 A DKAN project will ultimately have the following contents:

-* `dkan/` dir: The DKAN code, cloned or downloaded from https://github.com/GetDKAN/dkan
+* `dkan/` directory: The DKAN code, cloned or downloaded from https://github.com/GetDKAN/dkan
 * `docroot/`: The full Drupal codebase.
-The `dkan/` dir will be symlinked into `docroot/profiles/`.
+The `dkan/` directory will be symlinked into `docroot/profiles/`.
-* `config/`: All project-specific configuration and customizations.
+* `src/`: All project-specific configuration and customizations.
 * `dktl.yml`: Project configuration for DKAN Tools

 ### Starting docker